smc/mlmorph/docs/spellcheck.md

 ## How to use

-Add any Malayalam content to the above editor and press the spellcheck icon in the toolbar
+Add any Malayalam content to the above editor.
+On content changes, spelling check will happen.